Black Friday eCommerce Strategy: Top tips for preparing your online business

 Email marketing is a powerful tool.
 Allowing companies to communicate with previous and returning customers while spreading their news and brand message.
 For those online businesses developing an effective Black Friday marketing strategy, consider segmenting your newsletter list, into separate emails that are bespoke to your target audiences.

-By aiming the email at the correct target audience, you will see a higher open rate, click-through rate, in turn leading to a higher revenue per recipient.
+By aiming the email at the correct target audience, you will see a higher open and click-through rate, in turn leading to a higher revenue per recipient.

 Taking the time to create individual smaller email segments with a relevant email can lead to higher interaction; helping to achieve those results you desperately seek over the Black Friday weekend.